-- (press 3 after greeting) and report Name, WILD ID, date of harvest, GMU of harvest, and sex of harvest.
-Calling and reporting on this hotline is separate from agency inspection/sealing which must be within 5 days of making the kill. - Throughout both Early & Late hunting seasons, all hunters must have their harvested cougar (unfrozen hide and skull) sealed by WDFW within 5 days of the kill (please leave proof of sex attached).
-The skull and hide (both nonfrozen) must be presented so teeth and biological samples can be taken. - 5.
-No one may possess an open WDFW cougar seal unless it has been cut by a licensed taxidermist or fur dealer who has received and invoiced the pelt for processing (WAC 220-415-050).
+- All successful hunters must have their harvested cougar (unfrozen hide and skull) sealed by WDFW within 5 days of the kill (please leave proof of sex attached).
+The skull and hide (both nonfrozen) must be presented so teeth and biological samples can be taken. - No one may possess an open WDFW cougar seal unless it has been cut by a licensed taxidermist or fur dealer who has received and invoiced the pelt for processing (WAC 220-415-050). - 3.
+It is unlawful to kill adult cougars accompanied by spotted kittens or to kill or possess spotted cougar kittens.